jeffvance/openshift-ceph-ex/README.md

 The steps need to setup ceph in a single container are described at the beginning of [this posting](https://jeffhvance.wordpress.com/2015/07/30/containerized-ceph-kubernetes-mysql/?preview=true&preview_id=4&preview_nonce=f47ab9541e), which is similar to what we'll be doing here, except that kubernetes is used directly in that example, rather than using OSE.

 ### Setting up MySQL:
 The [same posting above](https://jeffhvance.wordpress.com/2015/07/30/containerized-ceph-kubernetes-mysql/?preview=true&preview_id=4&preview_nonce=f47ab9541e) also shows how to set up mysql.
 The tutum/mysql image's *run.sh* script has two chmod's near the beginning, and these commands require that OSE's Security Context Constraints (SSC) are defined such that the *seLinuxContext* and *runAsUser* values are set to "RunAsAny".
+Note: selinux is still enabled on the master and node hosts.

 ```
 $ oc login -u admin